Delaware LLC Forms: Everything You Need to Know

 The Division of Corporation's cover sheet and a credit card number or check must be included to pay the fee of $90.
 An expedited fee of $100 can be paid for filing done on the same day or $50 for filing done within 24 hours.
 Otherwise, the filing will take about three weeks to be registered.
 It's faster to file by fax instead of mailing in the forms.

 An operating agreement is necessary when creating an LLC in the state of Delaware.
 This can be a written or verbal agreement.
 This document is a legal agreement that outlines the operating procedures and ownership of the LLC.
 Operating agreements set the internal rules of the LLC.
 There should be well thought-out agreements to reduce the chance of member disputes down the road.
 The rules should be listed about membership and dissolution, as well as how losses and profits are distributed.

 An operating agreement doesn't need to be filed with the Certificate of Formation.
 While it's not required to have an LLC operating agreement in Delaware, it is recommended.
 An operating agreement is essential even in a single-member LLC, as it provides a structure to make decision-making easier in the LLC.
 This will also improve credibility for any financial transactions and increase protection.

 If you need help with Delaware LLC forms, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.